 The amendments impose joint liability on the person who hires (individual or entity) in the event of the contractor’s failure or violation of any mandatory requirement of all obligations related to the employees of the contractor.

 In Mexico, employer substitution occurs when employers transfer their business and their rights and obligations regarding the employment relationship of transferred employees to a third party, who will be the new or replacement employer.
 This new or replacement employer must recognize all labor rights and benefits of existing employees.

-To perfect employer substitution, the amendments require assets to be transferred from the former employer to the new or successor employer.
+In order to complete employer substitution, the amendments require that assets be transferred from the former employer to the new or successor employer.